fairlearn/fairlearn/README.md

 ## Usage

-The function `expgrad` in the module `fairlearn.expgrad.classred` implements the reduction of fair classification to weighted binary classification.
+The function `expgrad` in the module `fairlearn.classred` implements the reduction of fair classification to weighted binary classification.
 Any learner that supports weighted binary classification can be provided as input for this reduction.
-Two common fairness definitions are provided in the module `fairlearn.expgrad.moments`: demographic parity (class `DP`) and equalized odds (class `EO`).
-See the file `test_expgrad.py` for example usage of `expgrad`.
+Two common fairness definitions are provided in the module `fairlearn.moments`: demographic parity (class `DP`) and equalized odds (class `EO`).
+See the file `test_fairlearn.py` for example usage of `expgrad`.

 ## Contributing